Yazeeddsl/masd-goal/README.md

 - agents cant connect to scenarios
 - scenarios cant connect to goals
 - Solutions:
+- create an agent for every actor, which is a robot in "reality"

 Goal Overview:
 - show dependencies of the goals.
 - not completly sure about the root-goal
 - could be more fine-granular

+Detailed Diagram:
+- not started yet
+- payment process would be cool
+- bank as environment, so model protocoll an api also